 During lockdowns, with residents staying home and shops closing their doors, e-commerce skyrocketed.
-In 2019, the United States had just two "two billion dollar" e-commerce days outside of the Christmas season; by August 2020, 130 days had reached that mark, including every single day in May and June.
-According to the US Census Bureau of the Department of Commerce, online retail sales were more than 50% more than predicted in May, and e-commerce spending was €95 billion higher than expected in the first eight months of 2020.
+In 2019, the United States had just two "two billion dollars" e-commerce days outside of the Christmas season; by August 2020, 130 days had reached that mark, including every single day in May and June.

 Postal networks quickly adjusted their networks to provide an unanticipated volume increase which was bigger and far longer than any prior high across the world.
 Other common key trends in the crisis reported by posts were: B2C deliveries increased in most product segments (although trends are changing with lockdowns getting extended); local small and medium-sized companies sent additional parcels; home deliveries increased and postal webshops saw their online sales rise significantly.

-Digitisation continues to drive industry-wide mail volume decrease.
+Digitization continues to drive industry-wide mail volume decrease.
 In 2020, the average drop in postal volume increased to 7.2% from 5.4% in 2019.
-The COVID-19 crisis has accelerated structural changes in most countrie and postal service has remained resilient despite difficulties.
+The COVID-19 crisis has accelerated structural changes in most countries and postal service has remained resilient despite difficulties.
 While e-substitution has seen a decline in revenues, improvements in mail rates and e-commerce packages have helped drive growth.
 As a result, postal revenue rose 5.3% in 2020 even though margins remain thin, in the 1-2% range according to the latest IPC report.
 Due to a high increase in the number of B2C parcels, these now account for more than half of overall revenue for some posts.
 In 2020 and 2021, postal networks reported that their parcel revenues keep increasing but prices are under pressure due to the bargaining power of larger operators.

 To survive, postal companies must remain competitive and for that, they need innovate and provide an enhanced customer experience and service offering.
-Those players willing to innovate are looking to optimize their operations in the areas of delivery, transport, pick-up, sorting and handlingand many postal networks remain leaders in parcel delivery due to their extensive physical presence and dense networks...
+Those players willing to innovate are looking to optimize their operations in the areas of delivery, transport, pick-up, sorting and handling and many postal networks remain leaders in parcel delivery due to their extensive physical presence and dense networks.
 Postal networks are working on automating their logistic centers with higher processing capacity, allowing them to meet all delivery time requirements and improving the tracing and tracking information so customers can manage volumes in real-time and more efficiently.
 Some of these initiatives include the adoption of new automation technologies to support production and sorting processes and the implementation of lean production systems with the goal of reducing the number of full-time employees across various sites.
 The long-term objective with this labor reduction is to lower operating costs.